-Structural Biology of Cell Signalling and Cell Division
+Integrative Structural Biology of Cell Division and Energy Homeostasis

 Department for Molecular Biology, University of Geneva, Boland lab, Switzerland